Nahidul-Islam-Siam/my-cv-project/README.md

-# E-commerce Website Project
+# Sam Fashion - E-commerce Website Project

-This repository contains the code for a modern and responsive e-commerce website.
+This repository contains the code for **Sam Fashion**, a modern and responsive e-commerce website.
 Built with a focus on user experience and performance, this project leverages cutting-edge technologies to deliver a seamless shopping experience.

 ---